samlam/theideafarm/README.md

 android chrome

 ##Released
+* integrate with google g+ oauth
+* user authentication with Google OAuth
 * line-height in popuppanel is adjusted with the porportion of text box width
 * fixed : PostList api needs to sort before the limit
 * limited support with IE 9